MinhTien088/Customer-Segmentation-Analysis/README.md

 ### R

-The R code for customer segmentation analysis is provided in the `Customer-Segmentation-Analysis.Rmd` file.
+The R code for customer segmentation analysis is provided in the `Nhom-06_Bao-cao-cuoi-ky.Rmd` file.

 ### Python